Be Informed, Speak Up, Act: A Lesson in Citizenship for Grades 6-8

 - Unit Plan:

-- ACT — Students explore how to generate public awareness around policy issues by creating editorial commentaries expressing their ideal resolution to this policy issue.
+- In Act (lasting up to two hours), students become participating citizens by taking grade-appropriate action.
+They learn how to generate public awareness around policy issues by creating editorial commentaries expressing their ideal resolution to this policy issue.

 - Publicly state a perspective on a pressing public issue